knicklabs/node-concat/readme.markdown

+# Warning

+This project is no longer maintained.
+For more than a year I have had no use for using this tool.
+If you are just looking at this project now, I would recommend looking elsewhere.
+I would suggest the much more robust and powerful [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat) for Grunt.

 ### Introducing NodeConcat

 NodeConcat is a command line utility that concatenates text files listed in a manifest.
 It is useful as a simple build tool for CSS, JavaScript, and other text files.
 It does not do beautification, minification, obfuscation, or compression.
 You will need other tools for those tasks.